Colouring and Covering Nowhere Dense Graphs: Neighbourhood Covers

 \begin{theorem}[Theorem 16.2.4 of \cite{peleg00}, \cite{thorup05}] For every $r$ and $k\geq 3$, there exist infinitely many graphs $G$ for which every $r$-neighbourhood cover of radius at most $k$ has degree $\Omega(|V(G)|^{1/k})$. \end{theorem}

 For restricted classes of graphs, better covers exist.
-The most general results are that a class excluding a complete graph on $t$ vertices as a minor admits an $r$-neighbourhood cover of radius $\Oof(t^2\cdot r)$ and degree $2^{\Oof(t)}t!$ \cite{abraham2007strong} and the following result from \cite{GKS14}.
+The most general results are that a class excluding a complete graph on $t$ vertices as a minor admits an $r$-neighbourhood cover of radius $\Oof(t^2\cdot r)$ and degree $2^{\Oof(t)}t!$ \cite{abraham2007strong}, as well as the following result from \cite{GKS14}.

 \begin{theorem}[\cite{GKS14}] Let~$\CCC$ be a nowhere dense class of graphs.
 There is a function~$f$ such that for all~$r\in\N$ and~$ \epsilon>0$ and all graphs~$G\in\CCC$ with~$|V(G)|\geq f(r,\epsilon)$, there exists an~$r$-neighbourhood cover of radius at most~$2r$ and maximum degree at most~$|V(G)|^\epsilon$.
 More precisely, if $\wcol_{2r}(G)=d$, then there exists an $r$-neighbourhood cover of radius at most $2r$ and maximum degree at most $d$. \end{theorem}